pointfreeco/swift-composable-architecture/README.md

   1. From the **File** menu, select **Swift Packages › Add Package Dependency…**
   2. Enter "https://github.com/pointfreeco/swift-composable-architecture" into the package repository URL text field
   3. Add **ComposableArchitecture** to your application, or, if you modularize your application, add it to a common, shared framework.
-For an example of the latter, check out the [Tic-Tac-Toe](./Examples/TicTacToe) example application, which has been modularized and consumes the static library in this fashion.
+For an example of the latter, check out the [Tic-Tac-Toe](./Examples/TicTacToe) demo application, which is heavily modularized and consumes the static library in this fashion.

 ## Help